Brigid-Chepkemoi/Blog-Post/README.md

 - Login to profile.

-- View Pitches in different categories.
+- View blogs.

-- Drop a pitch,comment,vote a pitch, downvote a pitch.
+- Drop a blog,comment,vote a blog, downvote a blog.

 ## Technologies